Where everything's made with love

 Everything you’ll need is readily available at grocery stores, hardware stores, online, and even at Walmart.
 The things you’ll need are inexpensive and last a long time.
 And believe me, you’ll find lots of uses for jars, jar lifters, and canning funnels beyond making jam!

 We like to use half-pint jars that hold about a cup of jam.
-Run them through the dishwasher or wash them in hot sudsy water and rinse them thoroughly before using them.
+Run them through the dishwasher, wash them in hot, sudsy water, and rinse them thoroughly before using them.
 Set the rings aside in a handy spot at your workspace.
 Put the flats in a container with very hot water.
 And now you are ready!

 How To Make This Gorgeous Christmas Jam Recipe